There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Add warmth to your room with furs, rugs and textiles made of organic materials.
 Imagine keeping warm with rugs and furs on a cold winter’s night.
 Also, you can add more comfort to your room by harnessing the natural light and creating an airy space.

-Finally, the Scandinavian interior design style is all about simplicity so don’t display too many of your accessories or let your personal belongings clutter the space.
+Finally, the Scandinavian interior design style is all about simplicity so don’t display too many of your accessories or let your personal belongings clutter the area.
 For more information on Scandinavian trends check out this Elle decor article.

 - Whites and greys